Contributing to Ultralytics Open-Source Projects

 arg1: The first argument.

-arg2: The second argument.
-Default value is 4.
+arg2: The second argument, with a default value of 4.

 Returns: